Tambara-Yamagami Categories over the Reals: The Non-Split Case: Preliminaries

 \begin{definition} A fusion category $\mathcal C$ over $\mathbb K$ is a $\mathbb K$-linear finite semisimple rigid monoidal category with simple (monoidal) unit. \end{definition} We will denote by $(\mathcal C, \otimes, \alpha, \1, \ell, r)$ the monoidal structure of the fusion category $\mathcal C$.
 Here $\alpha$ is the associativity constraint and $\ell$ and $r$ are the left and right unit constraints for the monoidal unit $\1$.

 \begin{remark} The Grothendieck group $K_0(\mathcal C)$ associated with the underlying finite semisimple abelian category $\mathcal C$ is the abelian free group with a basis given by the isomorphism classes of simple objects, see \cite[Definition 1.5.8]{etingof2015tensor}.
 Since $\mathcal C$ is a monoidal category, the Grothendieck group $K_0(\mathcal C)$ inherits a ring structure.
-Moreover, since the category is rigid, this ring is a \emph{fusion ring} (the definition of fusion ring can be found in \cite[Definition 3.1.7]{etingof2015tensor}).
+Moreover, since the category is rigid, this ring is a \emph{fusion ring} (the definition of a fusion ring can be found in \cite[Definition 3.1.7]{etingof2015tensor} for the split case, and in \cite[Definition 3.1.5]{sanfordThesis} for the non-split case).
 The interested reader can find more details in \cite[Section 4.5]{etingof2015tensor}. \end{remark}

-A fusion category $\mathcal C$ can be completely described in terms of its Grothendieck ring and associativity constraints (and unit constraints) satisfying the pentagon axiom (and triangle axiom).
+A fusion category $\mathcal C$ can be completely described in terms of its Grothendieck ring and associativity (and unit) constraints satisfying the pentagon (and triangle) axiom.
 A \emph{categorification} of a fusion ring is a fusion category with such fusion ring as its Grothendieck ring.
 One natural question is whether a given fusion ring admits a categorification.
 One can further inquire about all the possible categorifications up to tensor equivalence.

 \begin{example} Given a finite group $G$, the group ring $\mathbb Z G$ is a fusion ring.
 This fusion ring is always categorifiable.
-The fusion categories with $\mathbb Z G$ as its Gorthendieck ring are called pointed, see \cite[Defintion 5.11.1]{etingof2015tensor}.
+A fusion category with $\mathbb Z G$ as its Grothendieck ring is called pointed, see \cite[Defintion 5.11.1]{etingof2015tensor}.

-When the field $\mathbb K$ is algebraically closed, pointed fusion categories are tensor equivalent to a category the $\mathbb K\text{-}\Vec_G^\omega$ of finite dimensional $\mathbb K$-vector spaces graded by the group $G$ with the associativity constraint twisted by a 3-cocycle $Z^3(G,\mathbb K^\times)$ (This result is a corollary of a theory long known but unpublished, in the Thesis \cite{sinhGrCats}.
-See \cite{baezHigherDimAlgV} for a modern discussion).
-If $\mathbb K$ is non-algebraically closed, a similar result holds \cite{zhuPrimes}. \end{example}
+When the field $\mathbb K$ is algebraically closed, any pointed fusion category is tensor equivalent to a category $\mathbb K\text{-}\Vec_G^\omega$ of finite dimensional $\mathbb K$-vector spaces graded by the group $G$ with the associativity constraint twisted by a 3-cocycle $\omega\in Z^3(G,\mathbb K^\times)$ for some $G$ and $\omega$.
+This result is a corollary of a theory long known but unpublished, in Sinh's Ph.D. thesis \cite{sinhGrCats}.
+See \cite{baezHigherDimAlgV} for a modern discussion.
+If $\mathbb K$ is non-algebraically closed, a similar result holds by \cite{zhuPrimes}. \end{example}